 Tanzania has a rapidly expanding population which currently stands at over 50 million people.
-Arusha, the capital city and economic hub of the Arusha Region, is one of Tanzania’s most rapidly expanding urban centers.
-However, many communities and community-owned projects do not have easy access to the funds required for the construction of safe buildings and other necessary infrastructure.
+Arusha, the capital city and economic hub of the Arusha Region, is one of Tanzania’s most quickly burgeoning urban centers.
+The built environment in the city is not, however, developing at the same rate.
+Furthermore, many communities and community-led development projects do not have ease of access to the funding and resources necessary for the construction of safe buildings and other necessary infrastructure.

-This program offers students a chance to fully engage with sustainability in the built environment, primarily through assisting a local community project in need of infrastructure support.
-Working closely with local industry professionals, students from a variety of disciplines (Architecture, Engineering, or Construction Management, for example) can be involved in all of the stages of the construction process in the service of promoting the “triple bottom line” of sustainability – in essence, considering the environment, the economy and social equity (Henn & Hoffman, Constructing Green, 2013:6).
+This faculty-led program offers students a chance to fully engage with sustainability in the built environment, primarily through assisting a local community project in need of infrastructure support.
+Working closely with local industry professionals, students from a variety of disciplines (Architecture, Engineering, or Construction Management, for example) can be involved in all of the stages of the construction process in the service of promoting the “triple bottom line” of sustainability – in essence, considering the environment, people, and the economy (Henn & Hoffman, Constructing Green, 2013:6).

 Available projects cover a wide range of size and complexity and can be tailored to accommodate the availability and skill set of the student implementation team.

-This module is based in Arusha.
-The city sits in the shadow of Mt.
-Meru, on the edge of the eastern branch of the Great African Rift Valley and acts as a very important hub for the East African Community, the African Court on Human and Peoples’ Rights and the Tanzanian tourism industry.
+This Sustainability in the Built Environment program is based in Arusha.
+The city sits in the shadow of Mount.
+Meru, on the edge of the eastern branch of the Great African Rift Valley and acts as a very important hub for the East African Community, the Tanzanian tourism industry.
+It is also a locale for the African Court on Human and Peoples’ Rights.

-As previously mentioned, Arusha requires safe and sustainable infrastructure development in order for its communities to thrive.
-Working in Arusha specifically will expose students to building practices in a developing country and test their ability to respond sustainably to unique structural, social and environmental needs.
+As previously mentioned, Arusha requires safe and sustainable infrastructure development in order for its communities to continue to thrive.
+Working in Arusha specifically will expose students to building practices in Tanzania, allow them to grapple with the importance of adapting building practices to the environmental and societal context as well as test their ability to respond sustainably to unique structural, social and environmental challenges as they arise.

 - Demonstrate responsiveness to the social and cultural needs of the community